 The problem with New Years’ resolutions

 That part of your brain cannot handle all of those things at the same time.
 It cannot stay focused while at the same time exerting a great deal of willpower.
 It requires huge amounts of focus and willpower to change a learned behavior overnight, which is what a New Year’s resolution demands.

-Bad habits are hard to break, and they’re impossible to break if we try to break them all at once.
+Bad habits are hard to break and impossible to break if we try to break them all at once.
 The focus and willpower required are just too much for the human brain.
 It simply cannot deliver.

 The human pre-frontal cortex is like a muscle.
 It has to be trained.
 If you joined a local gym, you would never dream of starting out lifting a 300-pound barbell on your first session.
 You’d start with a 2-pound weight for a 2-minute session, working up slowly to heavier weights and longer periods of endurance.